 UCED models are evolving to also include transmission, and DC power flows are available in several models, increasing the accuracy of the model.
 Traditionally, the simplest simulation methods have been used, assuming copperplate (i.e., perfect transmission) inside areas and modeling only the key transmission paths between areas or transmission zones such as Net Transfer Capacities (NTC) available from operational data.
 In regions that use locational marginal pricing, such as market areas in the United States, it is already common to develop a nodal transmission model that has more detail of the transmission network.
 It is challenging to take into account the flexibility option from neighboring areas through interconnectors, in cases where including all neighboring areas will make the simulation task too large.
-Assuming a completely flexible interconnection capacity at all times will probably overestimate the flexibility available, and not taking into account an existing interconnection will underestimate the flexibility available.
+Assuming a completely flexible interconnection capacity at all times will probably overestimate the flexibility available.
 These are important assumptions impacting the results (Holttinen et al. 2009).